Frequently Asked Questions

 MPavilion is designed as a civic space, and we love hearing your ideas for events.
-For the second year running, we’re inviting the public to submit expressions of interest for the MPavilion program—the submission window opens on Tuesday 19 June 2018.
-Keep an eye on this website and our socials for more details.
+For the second year running, we’ve invited the public to submit expressions of interest for the MPavilion program, with a large number making it into the 2018/19 season.

 How do I find information about past events?